• Helpful tips for sharing wordless picture books

 1. Describe what you see

 Describing the pictures encourages us to use language that is different from how we normally speak.
-This will expose children to a rich variety of language.
+This will introduce children to a rich variety of words.

 2. Point things out

+Go slow!
 Take your time and point things out in the pictures.
 Pointing and labelling helps children to learn the meaning of new words.
-This will also help draw their attention to details in the illustrations.
+This will also help draw their attention to details in the illustrations they might otherwise miss.

 3. Go beyond the pictures

-Ask the children open ended questions about what might be happening and why.
+Ask children open ended questions about what might be happening and why.
 Be sure to give children plenty of time to think about their responses.
-When children reply, repeat what they say and add more information.
-For example, if a child points out a cat, describe the cat – “that’s right, there is a black cat”.
+When they reply, you could repeat what they say and add more information.
+For example, if a child points out a dog, describe the dog– “That’s right, there is a black and white dog.
+What do you think it’s looking at?”

 4. Use story language

 When you’re reading the story, try using simple words and phrases like ‘next’ and ‘then’.
-These linking words help children catch the idea of the flow of a story and how to tell a story in order.
+These linking words help children catch the idea of the flow of a story and begin to understand how to tell a story in order.

 5. Play with the story

-You don’t always have to tell the story in the same way.
-If there is more than one character in the book, tell the story from different perspectives.
+You don’t always have to tell the story in the same way!
+If there is more than one character in the book, why not tell the story from different perspectives?
 You can make up a different story every time.

-Let us know what you think about wordless board books!
-You can find us @FlorisBooks on FacebookTwitter on Instagram.
+Let us know what you think about wordless books!
+You can find us @FlorisBooks on FacebookInstagram and BlueSky.

 About